koekie-byte/webshop/README.md

 Contributing
 If you would like to contribute to this project, feel free to submit a pull request.

-License
+here you can find the website: https://brilliant-gaufre-4ced1c.netlify.app and the admin page: https://brilliant-gaufre-4ced1c.netlify.app/admin License
 This project is licensed under the MIT License.